bentley-historical-library/baroque/README.md

 ## Usage
 BAroQUe's functionality is implemented in `baroque.py`, which is a command line script that takes as its input a minimum of 3 arguments:
 - The path to a source_directory that corresponds to either a shipment, a collection, or an item directory
 - An optional argument (`-d, --destination`) with a path to a destination directory where reports and logs will be stored.
-In the absence of this argument, BAroQUe checks the `config.ini` file for the path to a destination directory.
-Failing that, BAroQUe defaults to a `/reports` directory.
+In the absence of this argument, BAroQUe checks a `.baroque` configuration file in the current user's home directory.
+Failing that, BAroQUe defaults to a `reports` directory in the BAroQUe installation's base directory.
 - The validation action to be run against the source directory

 Certain validation actions (`structure`, `mets` and `wav`) require a fourth argument: the path to a metadata export (CSV or XLSX) to validate against.
 BAroQUe expects this metadata export to contain at least the following column headers: "DigFile Calc", CollectionTitle", "ItemTitle", and "ItemDate".